History of Whales in Greenland

 About 15 species of whale can be found regularly in Greenlandic waters.
 From early summer it’s teeming with whales.
 Disko Bay is one of the best places in Greenland to see whales, especially minke, fin and humpback whales.
 The blue whale and killer whale are occasionally seen.

 Only three of the total of 15 whale species overwinter in Greenland.
 These winter residents are the beluga whale, the narwhal and the Greenland whale.
-The Greenland whale can also be seen in spring, especially around Disko Island.
+The Bowhead Whale (Greenland Whale) can also be seen in spring, especially around Disko Island.

 Sailing in Greenlandic waters is a very special experience.
 Imagine sailing among the majestic icebergs and suddenly spotting a whale tail.

-The combination of whales and icebergs means you’ll have an exciting and memorable experience forever, not to mention some amazing photos.
+The combination of whale watching and iceberg safari means you’ll have an exciting and memorable experience forever, not to mention some amazing photos.

 Humpback Whale